zachpino/digidev-f18/briefs.md

 ## Buggy Space

 Embedded microcontrollers allow technologists to not only understand their users better, but also their users' built and natural environments.
-Choose a compelling and available *physical* space (indoor or outdoor), and design a *set of devices* that would collect data to better understand the complexities of how humans use that space.
+Choose a compelling and available *physical* space (indoor or outdoor, public or private), and design a *set of devices* that would collect data in order to better understand the complexities of how humans use that space.
 Topics of interest might include...

 - Team Collaboration and Social Interaction
 - Healthfulness
 - Pathfinding and Navigation
 - Space and Resource Availability and Usage

-After choosing a topic area and some technological interventions, imagine how the data derived from the sensors might be synthesized into recommendations for space managers or interior, exterior, or landscape architects.
+After choosing a topic area and some technological interventions, imagine how the data derived from the sensors might be synthesized into recommendations for urban planners, space managers, or interior, exterior, or landscape architects.

 #### Considerations
 	- How do the data collection objects blend into, or stand out from, their space?